Loans and grants to improve your home

 There are a range of funding schemes available to improve the energy efficiency of your home:

-- Fuel Poverty Grant –administered by the National Energy Foundation, providing grants of up to £1,000 for essential energy saving repairs and home improvements with a specific focus on energy efficiency and energy saving measures.
+- Fuel Poverty Grant –administered by the National Energy Foundation, providing grants of up to £1,000 for essential energy saving repairs and home improvements.
 Anyone who thinks they may be eligible should contact Better Housing Better Health.
 Grants are available to homeowners and private tenants who:

 - Receive certain qualifying benefits, or